"The knife is sharpened on a stone, people are strengthened in adversity."

 The Micromanager Who Trusts No One

-In 2017, he explicitly called on officials to "personally arrange major tasks, personally address significant issues, personally coordinate key stages, and personally oversee implementation."
+In 2017, he made the demand explicit, calling on officials to "personally arrange major tasks, personally address significant issues, personally coordinate key stages, and personally oversee implementation."

-Paradoxically, Xi has expressed frustration with this dynamic: "Some people will only take action when the party's central leadership instructs them to do so.
+Xi has also expressed frustration with this dynamic — which is the more interesting tell.
+"Some people will only take action when the party's central leadership instructs them to do so.
 I issue instructions as the last line of defense."
 Without his involvement, he complained, "nothing would get done."

 The Father and Husband